-Harris Professor in the Child Study Center; Professor in the Department of Neuroscience
+Harris Professor in the Child Study Center; Director, Program in Neurodevelopment and Regeneration, Child Study Center; Professor in the Department of Neuroscience